mbagliojr/spice/README.md

 - To view the library source, look at the spice directory

 ## Usage Instructions:
-- copy spice-{version}.jar and sugar-{version}.jar from the ./spice/libs folder into your libs folder
+- copy ./spice-{version}.jar and ./sugar-{version}.jar into your libs folder
 - add the following dependencies to your <b>build.gradle</b>:

 <code>compile 'com.mcxiaoke.volley:library:1.0.+@aar'</code>